April 10, 2026

 Preparing for the Meeting

 Prep work is the first, and perhaps the most important step to leading a successful town hall meeting.
-Without preparation, town hall meetings can easily devolve into chaos.
+Without preparation, even well-intentioned town halls can lose focus, run over time, or leave employees with more questions than answers.
 Presenters might forget to mention something critical, run out of time to say what they need to say, or lose track of the collaborative portion of the meeting altogether.

 Below are a few key elements many successful town hall presenters will prepare in advance.